 Remember how we talked about the body preferring glucose over carbs as a source of energy?
 Well, the body stores a small amount of this glucose in the form of glycogen.
 When you start going keto, your body uses up what little stores of glycogen it has and sheds that with water.
 Note that once you overconsume carbs, the effects are reversed.

 What do you eat on keto?

 Fats, proteins and minimal carbs are what you need to eat to be successful on keto.
 Carbs will make up a significantly smaller portion of your diet on keto than on an average eating plan.
-On keto, you would have to eliminate most carbs, including obvious sources like bread and pasta, and less obvious sources, like fruits and veggies.

 Here is a breakdown of some of the foods you’d eat on keto:

 Leafy green vegetables (these are the most keto-approved veggies)

 For a typical 2,000 calorie per day diet, this translates to about: